 Sec.
 31-222-9.
-Unemployment notices and employee information packet, low earnings reports and lack of work verification form
+Unemployment notices and employee information packet and lack of work verification form

-All employers, whether or not subject to the act, shall submit the following reports, forms, notices and information packets, in such medium as is authorized by the administrator, at the times and under the conditions specified:
+All employers, whether or not subject to Chapter 567 of the Connecticut General Statutes, shall submit the following forms, notices and information packets, in such medium as is authorized by the Administrator, at the times and under the conditions specified:

-(1) An unemployment notice and employee information packet.
-This notice shall be prepared on forms made up or approved by the administrator and shall contain the information required by such forms.
+- (1) An unemployment notice and employee information packet.
+This notice shall be prepared on forms made up or approved by the Administrator and shall contain the information required by such forms.
 The notice shall be attached to an employee information packet, which provides information regarding how to file for unemployment benefits and available reemployment assistance.
-The administrator shall provide such employee information packets, upon request, to the employer.
+The Administrator shall provide such employee information packets, upon request, to the employer.
 The unemployment notice shall be completed by the employer and issued to the employee, along with the employee information packet, immediately upon layoff or separation from employment, whatever the cause of such layoff or separation, including a voluntary leaving.
 This notice shall not be used or required for any purpose other than the filing of a claim for unemployment compensation benefits by the employee.
-When the administrator determines that, based on the information contained on this notice, or information provided by the individual or the employer, that an issue exists which may affect the individual's eligibility, including but not limited to the separation being due to reasons other than a lack of work layoff, the administrator shall promptly schedule a predetermination hearing pursuant to the provisions of section 31-244-3a of the Regulations of Connecticut State Agencies.
+When the Administrator determines, based on the information contained in this notice, or information provided by the individual or the employer, that an issue exists which may affect the individual's eligibility, including, but not limited to, the separation being due to reasons other than a lack of work layoff, the Administrator shall promptly provide notice to interested parties in a manner prescribed by the Administrator of a fact-finding process on the issue of the individual's eligibility for unemployment benefits. - (2) Reserved.